stijn-dejongh/lovecraft_public_domain/raw_converts/bws.md

 about the red Arcturus, and dwelt in the bodies of the insect-philosophers that crawl proudly over the fourth moon of Jupiter.
 How little does the earth-self know of life and its extent!
 How little, indeed, ought it to know for its own tranquillity!
 Of the oppressor I cannot speak.
-You on earth have unwittingly felt its distant presence&mdash;you who without knowing idly gave to its blinking beacon the name of   Algol, the Daemon-Star.
+You on earth have unwittingly felt its distant presence--you who without knowing idly gave to its blinking beacon the name of   Algol, the Daemon-Star.
 It is to meet and conquer the oppressor that I have vainly striven for aeons, held back by bodily encumbrances.
 Tonight I go as a Nemesis bearing just and blazingly cataclysmic vengeance.
 Watch me in the sky close by the Daemon-Star.
 I cannot speak longer, for the body of Joe Slater grows cold and rigid, and the coarse brains are ceasing to vibrate as I wish.
 You have been my friend in the cosmos;
-you have been my only friend on this planet&mdash;the only soul to sense and seek for me within the repellent form which lies on this couch.
-We shall meet again&mdash;perhaps in the shining mists of Orion&rsquo;s Sword, perhaps on a bleak plateau in prehistoric Asia.
-Perhaps in unremembered dreams tonight; perhaps in some other form an aeon hence, when the solar system shall have been swept away.&rdquo;
+you have been my only friend on this planet--the only soul to sense and seek for me within the repellent form which lies on this couch.
+We shall meet again--perhaps in the shining mists of Orion's Sword, perhaps on a bleak plateau in prehistoric Asia.
+Perhaps in unremembered dreams tonight; perhaps in some other form an aeon hence, when the solar system shall have been swept away. "

-  At this point the thought-waves abruptly ceased, and the pale eyes of the dreamer&mdash;or can I say dead man?&mdash;commenced to glaze fishily.
+  At this point the thought-waves abruptly ceased, and the pale eyes of the dreamer--or can I say dead man?--commenced to glaze fishily.
 In a half-stupor I crossed over to the couch and felt of his wrist, but found it cold, stiff, and pulseless.
 The sallow cheeks paled again, and the thick lips fell open, disclosing the repulsively rotten fangs of the degenerate Joe Slater.
 I shivered, pulled a blanket over the hideous face, and awakened the nurse.
 Then